DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 3.0.15 =
+= 3.0.17 =
-This release adds native Ajaxify Comments integration.
+Adding synthetic JS event for when the timer has been loaded.
+This is useful for third-party integrations.